arlac77/aggregate-async-iterator/README.md

 ## aggregateFifo

-Aggregate items from sevaral iterators into one.
+Aggregate items from sevaral async iterators into one.
 Items are collected first in first out from the sources.
 Whatever source comes first will be delivered first.